Introduction

 Demand for reception places in Reigate and Banstead

-Demand for year 7 places in Reigate and Banstead increased year on year between 2018/19 and 2022/23 when it reached around 1,650 pupils.
+Demand for year 7 places in Reigate and Banstead increased year-on-year between 2020/21 and 2022/23 when it reached around 1,650 pupils.
 This is reflective of the higher birth rates.
-Demand for year 7 places are expected to plateau before peaking at around 1,710 pupils in 2030/31 before sharply decreasing to around 1,540 pupils the following year.
+Demand for year 7 places is then expected to fluctuate across the planning period, with their lowest figure of approximately 1,570 in 2031/32, immediately followed by a peak of around 1,660 in 2032/33.

 Demand for year 7 places in Reigate and Banstead